biolab/scorange-hugo/content/blog/Cell Clustering.md

 \
 \

 Now, let us pass the data through Louvain Clustering.
-We used the default 25 principal components and euclidean distance to determine communities.
-Louvain Clustering will append an additional column with information of community of each cell.
+We use 25 principal components for better efficiency and the euclidean distance to determine similarities between each pair of cells.
+Louvain Clustering will append an additional column with information of cluster label of each cell.
 \
 \